DJDanl/cpp-docs.pt-br/docs/mfc/reference/ctreectrl-class.md

 ### <a name="remarks"></a>Comentários

-Essa função de membro implementa o comportamento da mensagem [TVM_SETLINECOLOR](/windows/win32/Controls/tvm-setlinecolor)do Win32, conforme descrito na SDK do Windows.
+Essa função de membro implementa o comportamento do [TVM_SETLINECOLOR](/windows/win32/Controls/tvm-setlinecolor)de mensagens Win32, conforme descrito no SDK do Windows.

 ### <a name="example"></a>Exemplo